3-manifolds/Sage_macOS/README.rst

 The structure of the application bundle is that the main executable is a small C program which execs the sage python interpreter to run a small tkinter application.
-The Framworks section of the bundle contains frameworks for Tcl, Tk and Sage.
+The Frameworks section of the bundle contains frameworks for Tcl, Tk and Sage.
 The Sage framework contains the result of a standard build of Sage with inessential components removed.
 Executables and libraries in the framework have modified load paths and rpaths designed to make the framework fully relocatable and self-contained